 Day before the test: Avoid high fiber foods such as beans, salads, and even fruit and vegetables.
 However, you do not need to postpone the test if you realize you had a piece of fruit or a small amount of vegetables the day before you plan to do it.
 Plan to have protein such as any meat, fish, eggs, or plain or firm (not silken) tofu, or seitan.
 Have plain carbohydrates such as rice, potato, squash, oatmeal, but try to avoid wheat.
 Most importantly, plan to fast, and have only water, and no candies, breath mints, gum or cough drops for a full 12 hours before you perform the test.
 One 6 oz glass of wine, or 12 oz beer, or one shot of hard liquor, may be consumed the day before your test.

 Morning of the test: No cigarette smoking, no vigorous exercise, no lying down during the test.
 Have some water, and brush your teeth well either with just water, or if you use toothpaste or mouthwash, don’t swallow any, and rinse your mouth out very well with water.

 Once you complete the test, follow the instructions to pack the 9 breath sample bags in the supplied larger bag, and then into the box in which the kit was sent to you.
 Use the supplied FedEx or other shipping label, and bring the completed test kit box to the correct shipping office to send it back within a day or two of completing the test.
-Once the samples are evaluated, Dr. Carr will be receiving the results and then sending them with recommendations for treatment to the requesting provider.
+Once the samples are evaluated, the report will be sent to the requesting provider.